Guide to selective sorting in businesses and communities

 -> Place intuitive posters and stickers at the various recycling points

--> inform the public, at the site level, through an effective display system
+-> inform the public, on a site-wide scale, through an effective display system

--> Train those in charge of cleaning to ensure they comply with the recycling program
+-> Train the people in charge of cleaning to ensure that they comply with the recycling program

 Voussert and the implementation of your sorting solution